luiswirth/bsc-thesis/src/matter.typ

 ```
 This implementation is nice, since it provides the substrings in a lexicographical
 order w.r.t. the local indices.
-If the original simplex was sorted, then the substrings are truely lexicographically ordered even
+If the original simplex was sorted, then the substrings are truly lexicographically ordered even
 w.r.t. the global indices.

 A very standard operation is to generate all substrings simplicies of the standard simplex.